librato/librato-python-web/README.md

 pip install librato-python-web
 ```

-Use the provided librato-launch tool to configure the Python agent and the bundled StatsD server.
-You will need to
-run this for every web application that you want to monitor.

-As an example, the following command configures the Python agent to monitor a cherrypy application called 'cherrypy-prod-1'.
+Use the provided librato-launch tool to configure the Python agent.
+Do this for every web application that you want to monitor.
+For example, the following command configures the Python agent to monitor a cherrypy application called 'cherrypy-prod-1'.

 ```
 librato-config --app-id cherrypy-prod-1 --integration=cherrypy --user user@librato.com --api-token XXXXXXXXXXXX